itsAR-VR/ZRG-Dashboard/README.md

 - [x] **GHL Widget Support** — Handles GHL `/widget/booking/` and `/widget/bookings/` (including custom domains) and parses `NUXT_DATA` variants.
 - [x] **Lead Timezone Display** — Slots display in lead timezone (“your time”), fallback to workspace timezone with explicit TZ label.
 - [x] **Offered Slot Persistence** — When the system proposes times, it stores `Lead.offeredSlots` for later matching.
+- [x] **Slot Distribution + Soft Holds** — Workspace-wide `WorkspaceOfferedSlot` tracks how often a slot has been offered; suggestions prefer the next 5 days and spread across days (morning + afternoon) before reusing.
+- [x] **Booking Modal (All Slots + Grid)** — “Book Meeting (GHL)” shows all available slots for the next 30 days in a scrollable grid and displays per-slot offered counts.
+- [x] **Snooze-by-Reply** — Messages like “call after Jan 13” set `Lead.snoozedUntil`, pause sequences until that date, and filter booking availability to start after the snooze cutoff.
 - [x] **Hardened Auto-Booking** — Only books when the lead clearly accepts one of the offered slots; ambiguous “yes/sounds good” routes to Follow-ups instead.
 - [x] **Warn-Only Calendar Mismatch** — If the calendar inferred from the Calendar Link differs from `ghlDefaultCalendarId`, UI warns but does not block booking.